 But all that's changed now with the introduction of Impossible Foods and Beyond Meat, two plant-based burgers that, with a few toppings and a good bun, might just fool a meat eater.

-What Are the Ingredients of Impossible and Beyond Burgers?
+What Are the Ingredients of Impossible and Beyond Meat?

 Even though both brands launched within the past decade, they’re two entirely different animals (no pun intended).
-Impossible is a gluten-free burger made largely of soy protein concentrate, coconut oil and sunflower oil, along with genetically engineered heme that gives it its meat-like quality.
+Impossible Foods makes a gluten-free burger made largely of soy protein concentrate, coconut oil, and sunflower oil, along with genetically engineered heme that gives it its meat-like quality.

-Beyond Burger, on the other hand, is mostly built on pea protein, expeller pressed canola oil, coconut oil, and seasonings.
+Beyond Meat, on the other hand, is mostly built on pea protein, expeller-pressed canola oil, coconut oil, and seasonings.
 It’s not genetically modified and is free of soy and gluten.

-From a nutrition standpoint, Impossible and Beyond Burgers stack up quite similarly to beef (see below for a side-by-side comparison).
+From a nutrition standpoint, Impossible and Beyond Meat stack up quite similarly to beef (see below for a side-by-side comparison).
 That said, there are a few notable differences: